 questions, they felt that it would be constitutional under past Supreme Court precedents.

 The Senate version of the bill was stalled.
-It was never signed
+It was never passed by Congress.

 This bill was carved out of the RLPA.13 It has two purposes:

 an Ohio state refused to provide Muslim prisoners with Hallal food, even though

 Kosher food was provided to Jews.
 Previous hearings heard complaints from: